-First, rinse the bulb and fronds well and pat them dry.
-Cut off the the stalks close to the bulb.
+To begin, rinse off the bulbs well and pat them until they are dry.
+You can then cut off the stalks close to the bulb.